jaylin-m/jaylin-m.github.io/projects/bank-database-application.md

 }
 ```

-This is the printall function of the Bank Database Application.
+The printall function displays all customer records in the database.

   <img width="800px" class="img-fluid" src="../img/BankDatabase3.png">

-This is the find function and delete function of the Bank Database Application.
+The find function retrieves the customer record for the given account number, and the delete function removes the customer record associated with the provided account number.

   <img width="800px" class="img-fluid" src="../img/BankDatabase4.png">

-The customer record has been deleted.
+The image below shows that the customer record was deleted.

   <img width="800px" class="img-fluid" src="../img/BankDatabase5.png">

-The user quits the program.
+The quit function allows the user to exit the program.

   <img width="800px" class="img-fluid" src="../img/BankDatabase6.png">